This page aggregates links to internal and external resources for Google Summer of Code mentors. Student resources can be found here.

 Mentors should keep interacting with students during this period.

-Google publishes the list of accepted organizations according to the timeline).
+Google publishes the list of accepted organizations according to the Official GSoC timeline.
 If we are accepted, we move on to the next phase.

-Expectation: about 2 to 5 hours per week (more if you submit your own project ideas which we encourage highly).
+Expectation: about 2 to 5 hours per week (more if you submit your own project ideas which we encourage highly) until the student application phase ends.

 Officially, this phase is divided in two: